chain4travel/camino-docs/docs/apps/nodes/add-validator.md

 ### Create User on Your Node

-In order to interact with some of our node's API methods, we need to have a username and password.
+In order to interact with some of your node's API methods, you need to have a username and password.
 For this, we first need to create that user.

-Users are stored in our node's **keystore**.
+Users are stored in your node's **keystore**.

 For validation and delegation on the mainnet, you should issue transactions through [the wallet](https://wallet.camino.network).
 That way private keys for your funds won't be stored on your node, which significantly lowers the risk, should a computer running a node be compromised.